boringtaskai/common-voice/README.md

 There are many ways to get involved with Common Voice - you don't have to know how to code to contribute!

-- To add or correct the translation of the web interface, please use the [Mozilla localization platform Pontoon](https://pontoon.mozilla.org/projects/common-voice/).
+- To add or correct the translation of the web interface, please use the [Sumbang Suara localization platform Pontoon](https://pontoon.sumbangsuara.org/projects/common-voice/).
 Please note, we do **not** accept any direct pull requests for changing localization content.
 - For information on how to add or edit sentences to Common Voice, see [SENTENCES.md](./docs/SENTENCES.md)
 - For instructions on setting up a local development environment, see [DEVELOPMENT.md](./docs/DEVELOPMENT.md)
 - For information on how to add a new language to Common Voice, see [LANGUAGE.md](./docs/LANGUAGE.md)